Introduction to viruses: In humans

 Common human diseases caused by viruses include the common cold, influenza, chickenpox and cold sores.
 Serious diseases such as Ebola and AIDS are also caused by viruses.
 Many viruses cause little or no disease and are said to be "benign".
 The more harmful viruses are described as virulent.

 Viruses cause different diseases depending on the types of cell that they infect.

 Some viruses can cause lifelong or chronic infections where the viruses continue to reproduce in the body despite the host's defence mechanisms.
 This is common in hepatitis B virus and hepatitis C virus infections.
 People chronically infected with a virus are known as carriers.
 They serve as important reservoirs of the virus.

 Endemic

 If the proportion of carriers in a given population reaches a given threshold, a disease is said to be endemic.
 Before the advent of vaccination, infections with viruses were common and outbreaks occurred regularly.
 In countries with a temperate climate, viral diseases are usually seasonal.
 Poliomyelitis, caused by poliovirus often occurred in the summer months.
 By contrast colds, influenza and rotavirus infections are usually a problem during the winter months.
 Other viruses, such as measles virus, caused outbreaks regularly every third year.
 In developing countries, viruses that cause respiratory and enteric infections are common throughout the year.
 Viruses carried by insects are a common cause of diseases in these settings.
-Zika and dengue viruses for example are transmitted by the female Aedes mosquitoes, which bite humans particularly during the mosquitoes' breeding season.
+Zika and dengue viruses for example are transmitted by female Aedes mosquitoes, which bite humans particularly during the mosquitoes' breeding season.